OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/all_about_simplicity.rst

 All About Simplicity
 ====================

-vOneCloud is preconfigured to be plugged into your existing vCenter infrastructure and quickly start using its cloud features. vOneCloud is the perfect choice for companies that want to create a self-service cloud environment on top of their VMware infrastructure without having to abandon their investment in VMware and retool the entire stack.
+vOneCloud is pre configured to be plugged into your existing vCenter infrastructure and quickly start using its cloud features. vOneCloud is the perfect choice for companies that want to create a self-service cloud environment on top of their VMware infrastructure without having to abandon their investment in VMware and retool the entire stack.

 +-------------------+-----------------------------------------------------------------------------------------------+
 | Simple to Use     | Simple graphical interfaces for cloud consumers, and VDC and cloud administrators.            |